hasan-gain/laravel-crud/resources/script/lib/components/modal/index.md

 * **The `data-bs-dismiss="modal"` attribute is required for the close button**

-    If you're creating a custom modal using the `<AppModal/>` component, be sure to include the aforemention attribute in your close button as demonstrated above
+    If you're creating a custom modal using the `<AppModal/>` component, be sure to include the aforementioned attribute in your close button as demonstrated above